opsilonn/efrei-m2-software-testing/README.md

  FRONT-END :
-  Create a copy of the file 'server/local.server.config.example.js' rename it 'server/local.server.config.js'
+  Create a copy of the file 'local.server.config.example.js' that can be found here : '\front-end\server'. rename it 'local.server.config.js'

   To download the dependencies, open a console tab and enter :
   $npm install